wiboma/hudiy/main_configuration.md

 - `height`:
     Height of the rendering surface for the projection.

+- `videoWidth`:
+    Sets the width of the video resolution requested from the autobox dongle.
+A value of 0 will request the rendering surface dimensions.
+The user is responsible for requesting a resolution that matches the aspect ratio, as Hudiy does not perform any scaling.

+- `videoHeight`:
+    Sets the height of the video resolution requested from the autobox dongle.
+A value of 0 will request the rendering surface dimensions.
+The user is responsible for requesting a resolution that matches the aspect ratio, as Hudiy does not perform any scaling.

 - `x`:
     The x-coordinate (top-left corner, in pixels) of the rendering surface inside the application window.